 Marketing and public relations and membership mailings

 All our third party suppliers are bound by HOSPA's stringent privacy and data protection policy

 When you view the site, HOSPA may store some information on your computer.
 This will be in the form of a "cookie" file, which will enable HOSPA to tailor the Site to match your interests and preferences, and to collate aggregate statistical information about site visits and usage.
 The "cookie" file is used to store the IP address of your computer and will not contain any data personal to you.
 Your internet browser may allow you to erase the "cookie" file, block all "cookies" or receive a warning before a "cookie" is stored.
 Please refer to your browser instructions for details.

 We collate aggregate statistical information about site visitors and users for internal use and for other lawful purposes.
 This will not include any information that enables them to identify individuals.

 The Hospitality Professionals Association is committed to handling your customer information with high standards of information security.
 We use computer safeguards such as firewalls and data encryption, we enforce physical access controls to our buildings and files, and we authorise access to personal information only for those employees who require it to fulfil their job responsibilities.

 The site is protected against unauthorised access using the latest security devices and 'firewalls'.
 The security of your personal information is important to us.
-When you enter sensitive information (such as credit card number on our registration or order forms, we encrypt that information using secure socket layer technology (SSL).

 10.0 Hyperlinks to other web sites & third party marketing